projectcalico/calico/maintenance/monitor/monitor-component-visual.md

 ### Big picture

-Use Grafana dashboard to generate visual aids related to the health of your {{ site.prodname }}
+Use Grafana dashboard to view {{ site.prodname }} component metrics.

 ### Value

-Using Grafana can be beneficial for IT personnel by providing a means to visualize metrics through graphs that can help you quickly identify unusual activity.
+Using Grafana can be beneficial by providing a means to visualize metrics through graphs that can help you quickly identify unusual activity.

 ### Features